konqi/schematic-kafka/README.md

 [ n bytes | msg    | protocol encoded message                   ]
 ```

 The first byte being a zero tells us that the following four bytes contain the schema id.
-With this schema id we can request the schema type (AVRO, PROTOBUF or JSON) and schema (serialized representation of the schema for the respective schema type) from the schema registry.
+With this schema id we can request the schema type (AVRO, PROTOBUF or JSON) and schema (serialized representation of the schema for the corresponding schema type) from the schema registry.

 This library can decodes whole kafka message header and then calls the appropriate decoder that you provide with the schema as argument.

 ## Documentation

+The package exports the following things

+- `KafkaRegistryHelper` is the wrapper that handles encoding/decoding of messages, it also registeres your payload schemas if the registry doesn't know about them yet
+- `SchemaRegistryClient` is the low level api client that communicates with the schema-registry
+- `SchemaType` Is an enum containing the available schema types (AVRO, PROTOBUF, JSON)

+`KafkaRegistryHelper` applies a cache for some of the schema registry requests of `SchemaRegistryClient` to go easy on the network traffic and load.

 ### Client SSL authentication